prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ## Minikube Example

 To use an easy to reproduce example, see [minikube.jsonnet](examples/minikube.jsonnet), which uses the minikube setup as demonstrated in [Prerequisites](#prerequisites).
 Because we would like easy access to our Prometheus, Alertmanager and Grafana UIs, `minikube.jsonnet` exposes the services as NodePort type services.

-> Note that NodePort type services is likely not a good idea for your production use case, it is only used for demonstration purposes here.

 ## Troubleshooting